 Is Creatine Better Than BCAAs?

-When it comes to fitness supplements, BCAAs and creatine are the two amino supplements that have gained their popularity.
-These two supplements are pretty often marketed to a comparable demand.
+When it comes to fitness supplements, BCAAs and creatine are the two amino supplements that have gained massive popularity and are often marketed to a comparable demand.

-Those who are usually fans of these - active people like athletes and bodybuilders - are commonly involved in sports and movements requiring rounds of energy go for these supplements.
+Active people like athletes and bodybuilders, who are commonly involved in sports and movements requiring rounds of energy, typically go for these supplements.
 Because these two supplements contribute to notable muscle output and recovery along with regular exercise, it's no doubt that there's really a high demand for them.

-Despite ample information, studies backed by science, and reviews on these supplements from many reputable blogs and websites and seeking advice from health experts, most people still have a hard time deciding which of the two supplements should you choose?
+Despite ample information, studies backed by science, and reviews on these supplements from many reputable blogs and websites and seeking advice from health experts, most people still have a hard time deciding which of the two supplements they should choose.
+More importantly, those who are new to the fitness department often ask:

 What are BCAAs?